What is a secondary dimension?

 Adding a secondary dimension

-Secondary dimensions are available for many of our line charts and column charts, for both reports and custom dashboards.
+Secondary dimensions can be added to most line charts and column charts, on both reports and custom dashboards.

-To enable a secondary dimension, first ensure you've added a chart widget to your report or custom dashboard.
+To enable a secondary dimension, first add a chart widget to your report or custom dashboard, then click the widget to open settings to the right.
+Click the Data tab to view dimension and metric options.

 If you have a column chart, you'll see extra columns in the chart for your secondary dimension.